tushar-sharma/tushar-sharma.github.io/_posts/2024-07-22-review-book-the-molecule-of-more.md

 So dopamine makes you desire more but is never statisfied.
 You can't rely on dopamine alone to find happiness in our daily life.

 >  Vasopressin acted like a "good-husband harmone".
 Dopamine does the opposite.
-Human beings who have genes that produces high levels of dopamine have the highest number of sexual partners and the lowest age of first sexual intercourse.

-> Just as dopamine is the molecule of obsessive yearning, the chemicals mostly associated with long-term relationships are oxytocin and vasopressin.
+Human beings who have genes that produces high levels of dopamine have the highest number of sexual partners and the lowest age of first sexual intercourse....Just as dopamine is the molecule of obsessive yearning, the chemicals mostly associated with long-term relationships are oxytocin and vasopressin.
 Oxytocin is more active in women and vasopressin in menj.

 What's vasopressin?
-Is it a hormone or a molecule?
+It's a molecule like dopmaine.
+It's a primarily acts as a hormone.
+What's a hormone?
+They are chemical messengers that are released by a gland and is released into the bloodstream.
+They travel to different parts of body to regularte various physiological processes like growth, metabolism and mood.
+Hormones influence the functions of the body’s cells by binding to large proteins known as receptors, whose shape and electrical charge interact with one particular hormone.
+When a hormone binds to its receptor protein, it causes a change in the receptor’s shape that triggers changes within the cell.
+So a molecule can be a hormone.
+But not all molecules can act as a hormone.
+What about proteins?
+Proteins are a complex molecule and can also act as a hormone.
+E.g. Insulin regulates blood sugar levels.

 If you hypothetically inject vasopressin in a promiscous male, would he change behavior?
 Are there any any food that promotes vasopressin?

 > Endorphins (your brain's version of morphine), and a class of chemicals called endocannabinoids (your brains' version of marijuana).
 As opposed to the please of anticipation via dopamine, these chemicals give us pleasure from sensation and emotion.
 In fact, one of the endocannabinoid molecule is called anandamide, named after a Sanskrit word that means joy, bliss, and delight.